mistweaverco/juu.nvim/README.md

 My solution to this is extending the `opts` that are passed to `vim.ui.select`.
 You can add a `telescope` field that will be passed directly into the picker, allowing you to customize any part of the UI.
-If a user has both uzuri and telescope installed, they will get your custom picker UI.
+If a user has both juu and telescope installed, they will get your custom picker UI.
 If either of those are not true, the selection UI will gracefully degrade to whatever the user has configured for `vim.ui.select`.